bogdanspn/wp-iconfinder-portfolio/README.md

 * omit - a comma-separated list of iconset IDs to omit from display
 * sort_by - the iconset field name to sort by
 * sort_order - whether to sort in ASC or DESC order
+* collection - The collection_id of a collection of iconsets to display
+* img_size - The preview image size (normal, large)

 #### count